 At a high level, the finance department plans and manages company money, making sure a business can access cash in sustainable ways.
 This department can be as simple as a few people managing invoices or as complex as a team of hundreds with multiple levels of management.

-The Traditional Finance Department: Functions and Roles
+The Modern Finance Department: Functions and Roles

 Recording